Performing a Standard BEAST-VQE Convergence Study

 import qrunch as qc

-This code snippet loads the python packages we need. import qrunch as qc loads the public and stable API.
-This is the only import you need for most tasks, and the only one that is guaranteed to be supported across versions.
-In addition, we use matplotlib, numpy, and Path.
+This code snippet loads the python packages we need.
+The public and stable Kvantify Qrunch API is loaded as import qrunch as qc.
+This is the only import you need for most tasks, and the only one that is guaranteed to be supported across minor versions.
+In addition, we use matplotlib, numpy, and Path (from pathlib).

 def plot_energies(